manelromero/Battleship-API/API.md

 There are four possible responses:

 - **miss**, when an empty cell is hit.
 The turn changes to the other player.
-- **hit**, when a cell that is part of a ship is hit but there are others cells of the same ship that has not been hit yet.
+- **hit**, when a ship's cell is hit but there are others cells of the same ship that have not been hit yet.
 The turn does not change until the player shots a 'miss' or finishes the game.
 - **sunk**, when a cell is the last of a ship.
 The turn does not change until the player shots a 'miss' or finishes the game.
 - **shot**, when the cell was already hit before.
 The turn does not change.
-Is the same player turn until a valid cell is shot.
+Is the same player's turn until a valid cell is shot.

 ```